-The new health care reform law, the Affordable Care Act, probably has you asking lots of questions.
+The Affordable Care Act might have you asking lots of questions.
 Blue Cross and Blue Shield of Kansas is committed to helping you understand what’s changing and what it all means for you.

 In 2010, the Patient Protection and Affordable Care Act became law.
 The law makes health insurance available to more people, and, depending on your situation, provides a tax credit to help pay for your health plan.
-You will also be able to choose which plan you want to buy.
+You can also choose which plan you want to buy.

-The new law also creates a marketplace, or exchange, that will offer different plans of varying cost.
+The law also creates a marketplace, or exchange, that offers different plans of varying cost.
 The plans fall into four metal coverage levels: bronze, silver, gold and platinum.
-These plans will all offer the same essential health benefits with different out-of-pocket costs for things like doctor visits and hospital stays.
-The monthly cost, or premium, for these plans also will vary depending on a number of factors, including the plan’s deductible and coinsurance amounts.
+These plans all offer the same essential health benefits with different out-of-pocket costs for things like doctor visits and hospital stays.
+The monthly cost, or premium, for these plans also varies depending on a number of factors, including the plan’s deductible and coinsurance amounts.

-Many provisions of the law are already in effect, such as young adults being able to stay on a parent’s health plan until the age of 26 and no more lifetime maximums on benefit plans.
-Other parts of the law are now requiring insurance companies to spend a certain percentage of premiums on claims and programs to improve quality, or refund premium dollars to their customers.
+Most of the law is now in effect.
+Young adults can stay on a parent's health plan until the age of 26 and there are no more lifetime maximums on benefit plans.
+The law also requires insurance companies to spend a certain percentage of premiums on claims and programs to improve quality, or refund premium dollars to their customers.

-The next big step for the Affordable Care Act is the Health Insurance Marketplace.
-Beginning Oct.
-1, 2013, you will be able to go the online Marketplace and shop for a health plan.
-It’s a process called "open enrollment."
-You will be able to compare health plans and find out if you qualify for an advance premium tax credit to help pay for your plan.
-Coverage can begin as early as Jan.1, 2014.
+The Health Insurance Marketplace opened in October of 2013 and completed its first open enrollment period March 31, 2014.
+During an open enrollment period, Kansans can compare and purchase health plans and find out if they qualify for an advance premium tax credit to help pay for their plan.
 It is important to note that the Affordable Care Act mandates that most Kansans have health insurance in 2014.
-There are some exemptions, but the majority of people will face a tax penalty if they do not have health insurance.
+There are some exemptions, but the majority of people face a tax penalty if they do not have health insurance.

 Health insurance can be a confusing concept, especially if you’ve never had a health plan.
 So, what exactly is health insurance?
 It’s an agreement between you (or your employer) and your insurance company to protect you from paying the full cost for medical care when you get sick or have to make a trip to the hospital if you’re injured.